killbillsbor/hexo-algolia/README.md

 ## Indexing Content

 Content can be indexed from the command line with the help of the `hexo algolia` command.
+You can exclude any page by using `indexable: false` attribute in front-matter.

 ```bash
 $ ./node_modules/.bin/hexo algolia